How Global Yield Curves Can Predict Market Cycles

 A reasonable level of inflation is a healthy indicator for the economy and long-term interest rates show where the market expects inflation to be over the long-term.

 A yield curve that suggests interest rates will increase over the next couple of years means that you may want to consider increasing allocations toward cyclical companies, such as luxury goods, given the expected uptick in the economy.
 On the other hand, a yield curve that suggests that interest rates will decline over the next couple of years means that you may want to consider more defensive investments, such as consumer staples.

 Inverted yield curves—or flattening yield curves—are among the most common signals for an upcoming recession or downturn in the economy.
-For example, in December of 2017, strong economic growth and the lack of inflation has caused the yield curve to flatten, which has led to many analysts calling for an economic downturn moving into 2018.
-Although the move is unprecedented, and nobody knows how long the strange dynamics will last.
+For example, in December of 2017, strong economic growth and the lack of inflation caused the yield curve to flatten, which led to many analysts calling for an economic downturn moving into 2018.

 Yield curves have become a little more difficult to use for prediction purposes since the global economic recession.
 With interest rates at record lows, short-term interest rates cannot be lowered much more, which means that the yield curve is dictated only by long-term yields driven by market expectations.
 These market expectations tend to change even more dramatically depending on the economy, which makes long-term predictions difficult.